monika2333/edu_news_pipeline/beijing_internal_scoring_plan.md

 ### 3. Configuration updates
 1. Extend `Settings`:
    - Add `internal_filter_threshold` (env: `INTERNAL_FILTER_THRESHOLD`, fallback to existing `external_filter_threshold`).
-   - Optional: allow overriding prompt path (e.g., `INTERNAL_FILTER_PROMPT_PATH`) for future use.
+   - Add `internal_filter_prompt_path` to override the default `docs/internal_importance_prompt.md` when needed.
 2. Wire new settings into worker functions so thresholds and prompt selection honour environment overrides.
 3. Document new environment variables in README and `.env.example` (if present).

 ### 4. Testing and validation
 1. Unit tests:
    - `tests/test_llm_beijing_gate.py`: ensure a positive Beijing article now sets status to `pending_external_filter`.
-   - `tests/test_external_filter_worker.py` (create if absent): mock adapter/model to verify category-specific thresholds and raw payload content.
+   - `tests/test_external_filter_worker.py` (create if absent): mock adapter/model to verify category-specific thresholds, prompt selection, and raw payload content.
 2. Integration smoke (manual): run `python -m src.workers.external_filter --limit 1` with fixture data to ensure the flow works.
 3. Verify export ordering still sorts Beijing positives by `external_importance_score` once populated.

 ### 5. Documentation and rollout
-1. Update README "External Filter" section to mention it covers both Jingnei and Jingwai positives after the change.
+1. Update README "External Filter" section to mention it covers both Jingnei and Jingwai positives after the change and note the new internal prompt file.
 2. Add release notes or migration tips: rerun the external filter worker to backfill existing Beijing positives if needed (provide script or instructions).
 3. Communicate configuration changes to the team.

 ## Open Questions
-- Do we need a distinct prompt for internal positives?
-(If yes, specify path and content.)
+- Do we need further tuning of the internal prompt content (e.g., domain experts to review)?
 - Should neutral Beijing articles also receive a score?
 Currently they stay `ready_for_export`; confirm desired behaviour.
 - Are there reporting dashboards that need new metrics?